VLM-3R: Vision-Language Models Augmented with Instruction-Aligned 3D Reconstruction: Dataset Curation and Benchmark Design

 The task categories and their definitions are as follows:

 \begin{itemize} \item \textbf{Frame-Level Tasks:} These tasks generate questions based on information available within a single frame or the scene's overall point cloud. \begin{enumerate} \item \textbf{Camera-Object Absolute Distance QA:} Generates questions asking for the approximate Euclidean distance (in meters, numerical answer) between the camera's position in a specific frame and the closest point on the 3D bounding box of a target unique object instance. \textit{Generation Logic:} The 3D Euclidean distance is calculated between the camera's world coordinates (from the frame's pose in \texttt{frame\_metadata.json}) and the closest point on the 3D bounding box of the object (derived from \texttt{scene\_metadata.json}). \item \textbf{Camera-Object Relative Distance QA:} Generates multiple-choice questions asking which of several candidate object instances is closest to the camera in a specific frame. \textit{Generation Logic:} The 3D Euclidean distance is calculated between the camera's position (from the frame's pose in \texttt{frame\_metadata.json}) and the closest point on the 3D bounding box of each candidate object instance (derived from \texttt{scene\_metadata.json}).
 The candidate object with the minimum distance to the camera is the correct answer. \item \textbf{Object-Object Relative Position QA:} Generates multiple-choice questions asking whether a specific target object instance is Near/Far, Left/Right, or Up/Down relative to another unique target object instance, from the camera's perspective in that frame. \textit{Generation Logic:} The 3D bounding box vertices of both unique objects (from \texttt{scene\_metadata.json}) are transformed into the camera's coordinate system for the given frame (using the camera pose from \texttt{frame\_metadata.json}).
 For Near/Far, Z-coordinates are compared.
 For Left/Right, X-coordinates are compared.
 For Up/Down, Y-coordinates are compared.
 Only pairs where one object is entirely nearer/farther, left/right, or up/down than the other (by a defined threshold) are used. \end{enumerate} \item \textbf{Sequence-Level Tasks (Temporal Tasks):} These tasks generate questions based on information aggregated across a sequence of frames.
-(The generation logic for these tasks is detailed in the subsequent paragraph). \begin{enumerate} \item \textbf{Camera Displacement QA:} Generates questions asking for the approximate Euclidean distance (numerical answer) the camera traveled between two specified frames, calculated from the camera's world positions. \item \textbf{Camera Movement Direction QA:} Generates multiple-choice questions about the primary direction of the camera's translation (e.g., Forward, Backward, Left, Right) during a sequence, relative to its starting orientation.
-This is determined by analyzing the sequence of camera positions and transforming the overall displacement vector into the starting frame's coordinate system. \end{enumerate} \end{itemize}
+(The generation logic for these tasks is detailed in the subsequent paragraph). \begin{enumerate} \item \textbf{Camera Displacement QA:} Generates questions asking for the approximate Euclidean distance (numerical answer) the camera traveled between two specified frames, calculated from the camera's world positions. \item \textbf{Camera Movement Direction QA:} Generates multiple-choice questions about the primary direction of the camera's translation during a sequence, relative to its starting orientation.
+We first compute the overall camera displacement and express it in the starting camera coordinate system, then assign the dominant direction label (e.g., Forward, Backward, Left, or Right).
+To increase diversity, we instantiate this task as a mixture of 2-choice, 3-choice, and 4-choice questions by sampling different numbers of distractors from the remaining candidate directions.
+Accordingly, the random baseline is computed by averaging the per-question chance rate over the mixed choice settings, rather than assuming a fixed 4-way setup. \end{enumerate} \end{itemize}

 \paragraph{Data Splits (Train/Test)} The VSTemporalI-Bench comprises a total of 138,610 question-answer pairs, which are divided into training and testing splits as detailed below: